vanus-labs/docs/content/cloud-docs/source/whatsapp/setup.md

 ![](images/name.png)
 2. Click `Verify` to authorize Vanus to establish a connection with your WhatsApp account.

-3. If you want ChatGPT on your WhatsApp, click on the `Enable ChatAI` button to turn it on.
+3. If you want ChatGPT on your WhatsApp, click on the `Enable Chat AI` button to turn it on.
 If you don't want ChatGPT, do not turn it on.
 ![](images/whatsapp.png)

 4. Scan the QR Code with your mobile WhatsApp.